JeremiahKaren/35percent.github.io/_posts/2016-07-18-skipton-house-approved.md

 ![](http://35percent.org/img/skiptonbeforafter.png)

 Instead developer [London & Regional Properties Ltd](http://35percent.org/skipton-house/#who-are-lr) will build, or fund the delivery of 89 'affordable' homes elsewhere, off-site, at a cost of £16.8m – just 2% of the scheme's total development value of £747m.
-Meanwhile, the developer profit ringfenced in the [viability assessment](http://35percent.org/img/skiptonhouseFVA.pdf) is ‘assumed’ at £130m[^2].
+Meanwhile, a minimum 17.5% developer profit margin has been ring-fenced in the [viability assessment](http://35percent.org/img/skiptonhouseFVA.pdf), representing a guaranteed windfall of £130m for the developer[^2].

 ## L&R hits the jackpot
 This is a win on many counts for London & Regional (L&R).
 It avoids building the full 35% affordable housing required by policy, at a loss to the community of around 60 affordable homes.
 It avoids sullying the purity of its 100% private development, allowing L&R to sell them at premium prices.
 In addition, by agreeing to build or fund the delivery of the off-site affordable units, it avoids [Southwark's tariff](http://crappistmartin.github.io/images/affordablehousingspg.pdf) for payments in-lieu of affordable housing.
 This in-lieu payment would have amounted to £47.8m[^3].
 By getting away with a paltry £16.8m L&R has really hit the jackpot.